leandro-mm/Microservice.Project/README.md

-# .NET MVC API with MongoDB and RabbitMQ
+# .Net Core MVC API with MongoDB and RabbitMQ

 ## 📌 Project Objective
 The goal of this project is to **create some .NET MVC API** that: